Is CSC Steel a Value Trap? (Part 1 of 2)

 Tatt Giap Steel Centre

-Tatt Group Berhad is a steel group that was listed on Busa Malaysia in 2010.
+Tatt Giap Group Berhad is a steel group that was listed on Busa Malaysia in 2010 with a SHF of RM 77.9 million.
 It has been a customer of CSC Steel for many years before this listing.

 In 2012 Tatt Giap Group Berhad divested 49% of Tatt Giap Steel Centre Sdn Bhd to 3 parties.
 They were CSGT International Corporation Taiwan, CSC Steel, and Hanwa Co Ltd Japan.

-CSC Steel invested RM 8.3 million to purchase 20% equity of the Tatt Giap Steel Centre.
+CSC Steel invested RM 8.3 million to purchase 20% equity in the Tatt Giap Steel Centre.
 The goal of the investment was stated as:

 “.. the business co-operation between the two companies could be further strengthened and enhanced thereby benefiting both companies in the long run”.